 In just his second major-championship start and 27th overall on the PGA Tour, the Southern California native broke through and won the 2020 PGA Championship at TPC Harding Park, carding a final-round 64.
 He followed that up by capturing The Open Championship last July by two strokes over Jordan Spieth at Royal St. George's Golf Club in England.
-Coupled with his victory in the WGC-Workday Championship in February, Morikawa now has four PGA Tour wins.
+Coupled with his victory in the WGC-Workday Championship in February 2021, Morikawa now has five PGA Tour wins.
 Morikawa, who completed his eilgibility at the University of California-Berkeley in 2019, registered his first professional win at the Barracuda Championship a few weeks after finishing as runner-up to Matthew Wolff in the 3M Open.
-This will be Morikawa's third U.S. Open appearance; he tied for 35th last year at Pebble Beach one week after making his pro debut in the RBC Canadian Open.
+This will be Morikawa's fourth U.S. Open appearance, coming off a tie for fourth last year at Torrey Pines.
 Morikawa enjoyed a decorated career at Cal, where he won the 2019 Pacific-12 Conference title and was named Golfweek magazine's Player of the Year for the 2017-18 season.
 Posted a 4-0-0 record in the USA's 19-7 victory over Great Britain and Ireland in the 2017 Walker Cup Match at The Los Angeles Country Club.
 He also helped the USA to a second-place finish in the 2018 World Amateur Team Championship in the Republic of Ireland.
 Morikawa is Cal's only four-time All-American and only three-time first-team All-American.
 He set the school's single-season scoring average mark as a junior (68.68), and he was a finalist for the 2019 Ben Hogan, Byron Nelson and Jack Nicklaus awards.
-Also played on a pair of victorious USA Palmer Cup Teams (2017, 2018) and was on the victorious 2021 U.S. Ryder Cup Team.
+He represented the United States on a pair of victorious Palmer Cup Teams (2017, 2018) and was on the victorious 2021 U.S. Ryder Cup Team.

 |2020||Winged Foot Golf Club (West Course)||76-71||+7||MC|